 Jimmu soon realized that the reason for he failed was because he attacked from the west.
 As a descendant of the sun goddess, he needed to attack with the sun, not against it.
 Thus he went around the Kii Peninsula so he could attack his enemy from the east.
 Along the way he buried his brother in Kamayama, Wakayama.

 On arriving at Kumano in south Wakayama, Jimmu saw a gigantic bear and a horde of evil spirits.
-His soldiers were so terrified they passed out.
+His soldiers became so terrified they passed out.
 In this desperate hour, a man by the name Takakuraji [高倉下] appeared, carrying with him the sword, Futsu no Mitama.
 Takakuraji explained to Jimmu that the god Takemikazuchi appeared to him in a vision and told him to bestow the sword to Jimmu.
 The instant Jimmu held the sword, everybody woke up and the evil spirits vanished.

 Takakuraji then told Jimmu that there are many evil spirits on the way to Nara, so he should seek out the magical three legged crow Yatagarasu, in Kumano.
 In Kumano Shrine, Jimmu enlisted Yatagarasu to guide him.
 With Yatagarasu and Futsu no Mitama, he once again made his way to Nara.